 If you're looking to sell your rental property in Houston, now is a great time.
 There is high demand from investors and relatively low inventory, with all the markings of a seller's market:

-- Population growth, median household incomes, and property values in Houston are all on the upswing (Data USA)
+- Population, employment, median household incomes, and property values are all on the rise in Houston (Data USA).

 1. Sell to your tenant